 Limitations

-- If the specified length is greater than the length of the string, the entire string is returned.
+- If the number you enter is greater than the length of the string, the entire string is returned.

 Count length function